ansible-community/meetup/docs/ansible_meetup_strategy.md

 The sponsor porvides for food/drinks, providing a suitable venue, or covering A/V costs.
 Branding display at the event, short announcement/thank you during the event, logo on promotional materials.
 Any branding, sponsorship needs to be informed, vetted and permitted by Ansible, Red Hat.
 Conatct  Ansible Community team for the navifa=gating the process inside Red Hat.

-Ansible meetup **MUST NOT GURANTEE** of speaking slot or attendee list in return of sposorship.
-Or the sponsors can not be made Organizer or Co-Organizer as part of the sponsorship.
+* Ansible meetup **MUST NOT GUARANTEE** of speaking slot or attendee list in return of sponsorship.
+* A sponsors MUST NOT be granted any Meetup privileges above `member` as part of the sponsorship.

 5. Attendee